Birch Aquarium: Seadragons & Seahorses

-In this exhibit, the Birch Aquarium promotes sea dragon conservation.
-In this exhibition you’ll find a multitude of fishes in the seadragon family such as seahorses, pipefish, sea dragons, etc. The Birch Aquarium has focused on this species’ rehabilitation because of the impacts that climate change and poaching have on the ocean.
+In this exhibit, Birch Aquarium promotes sea dragon conservation.
+In this exhibition you’ll find a multitude of fishes in the seadragon family such as seahorses, pipefish, sea dragons, etc. Birch Aquarium has focused on this species’ rehabilitation because of the impacts that climate change and poaching have on the ocean.

 The exhibit features more than a dozen seahorse species and their relatives, a special seahorse nursery, and hands-on activities for all ages about seahorse biology.
-Birch Aquarium at Scripps is a world leader in seahorse propagation, reducing the need for other zoos and aquariums to collect from the wild.
+Birch Aquarium is a world leader in seahorse propagation, reducing the need for other zoos and aquariums to collect from the wild.

-Oddities: Hidden Heroes of the Scripps Collections

-This unique place in the aquarium is widely inspired by a comic-book designed exhibit that displays the odd qualities of the ocean and its species.
-In collaboration with the Scripps Oceanographic Collections, they uncover the superpowers of aquatic creatures, ranging from armor to supersight to electricity and the inspiration it's offered to cinema, medicine, engineering, and more.
+In March 2023, The Birch Aquarium's seadragon conservation program successfully bred 70 weedy seadragons.
+The aquarium had previously bred two seadragons in 2020, however, the event in 2023 was the first occurrence inside an exhibit.

 Beyster Family Little Blue Penguins

-The Beyster Family Little Blue Penguins exhibit is named after the long-time supporters, Beyster Family, who generously gifted $1 million to the Scripps Institution of Oceanography and Birch Aquarium.
+The Beyster Family Little Blue Penguins exhibit is named after the long-time supporters, Beyster Family, who generously gifted $1 million to Scripps Institution of Oceanography and Birch Aquarium.
 This exhibit features little blue penguins that live in an 18,000 gallon penguin lagoon that imitates the coast of Australia and New Zealand where the little blues live.
-It also includes a small amphitheater that allows guests to observe the penguins, as well as a “discovery cove” for children to get a closer look at these penguins.
+It also includes a small amphitheater that allows guests to observe the penguins, as well as a "discovery cove" for children to get a closer look at these penguins.

-Boundless Energy

-This is an outdoor playground that celebrates the innovative ways we can use natural forces to power our lives.
-Interactive stations explore ways to harness renewable energy from the sun, the wind, and ocean motion.
-Visitors can expend their own "boundless energy" at a play area for kids in which stationary bikes, hand cranks, and a seesaw powers a whimsical water sculpture.
+Blue Beach

+Blue Beach serves as a place for people to connect with the ocean and each other.
+This area features a 4,500-square-foot floor mural depicting the bathymetry (or map of the depth) of the underwater canyons off La Jolla Shores, plus shark and ray viewing, comfy seating, and fun outdoor games, all surrounded by stunning ocean views.

+Shark and Ray habitat

+Blue Beach is home to a shark and ray habitat that is a sandy bottomed outside exhibit based on the sea floor of La Jolla.
+This exhibit features various sharks and rays, including leopard sharks and pacific angelsharks.